WHAT I'M DOING NOW

 TECHNIQUE TIP OF THE MONTH

-I just finished my September Technique Tip of the Month.
-This month in Part 4 of How to Learn a Piece on the Classical Guitar (to be published September 16th), I discuss the "Slam on the Brakes" and "STOP—Then Go" practice tools.
+I just finished my November Technique Tip of the Month.
+This month in Part 6 of How to Learn a Piece on the Classical Guitar (to be published November 18th), readers will learn another essential tool to help them learn a piece more efficiently: practicing with the left hand alone.

 Leawood, Kansas USA